connervieira/Predator/docs/INSTALL.md

 ### Dependencies

-- Python packages: `pip3 install pytz validators requests gps gpsd-py3 opencv-python psutil lxmf rns gpiozero pyftdi ultralytics`
+- Python packages: `pip3 install validators requests gps gpsd-py3 opencv-python psutil lxmf rns gpiozero pyftdi ultralytics`
-    - Required:
-        - `pytz`: Required to manage timezones.
     - Highly recommended:
         - `validators` and `requests`: Required for network functionality, like push notifications, status light interfacing, remote alert lists, and more.
         - `opencv-python`: Required for dash-cam recording.
-            - Unless you have a good reason not to (and you know exactly what you're doing) you should install these packages.
     - Recommended:
         - `gps` and `gpsd-py3`: Required to enable GPS features.
             - These packages are not required for reading GPX files, and are only necessary for interacting with live GPS devices.